 Traditional manufacturing and industrial practices are becoming increasingly influenced by modern technology.

-The phenomenon has widely become known as the fourth industrial revolution, or Industry 4.0 – a new approach to production where technological advancements are helping to deliver results that were simply not possible just a few years ago.
+The phenomenon has widely become known as the fourth industrial revolution, or Industry 4.0 – a new approach to production where technological advancements, analysis, and data transfer are helping to deliver results that were simply not possible just a few years ago.

-At the heart of Industry 4.0 the simple concept of digitisation.
-The smart factories of the future will achieve a level of interconnectivity, automation and self-monitoring that has never been reached before, where machines have the ability to analyse and communicate with both each other and their human co-workers, creating smoother processes and more productive environments.
+At the heart of Industry 4.0 is the simple concept of digitisation.
+The smart factories of the future will achieve a level of interconnectivity, automation, and self-monitoring that has never been reached before.
+Machines have the ability to analyse and communicate with both each other and their human co-workers to create smoother processes and more productive environments.

-Employees will be freed up for other tasks thanks to the implementation of smooth and error-free operations, ultimately helping to deliver better outcomes for customers.
+Employees are freed up for other tasks thanks to the implementation of smooth and error-free operations, ultimately helping to deliver better outcomes for customers.

-Critical for companies seeking to manufacture high-quality products, both efficiently and profitably, will be secure data transfer between all the systems involved in the production process.
+Most critically for companies seeking to manufacture high-quality products will be secure data transfer between all the systems involved in the production process.
 That’s not always an easy task – getting it wrong can lead to scrap products or expensive machine crashes.

-As the only company in the UK dedicated exclusively to tool presetting solutions, ZOLLER’s expertise lies in working with companies of all sizes across a multitude of industries.
+As the only company in the UK dedicated exclusively to tool presetting solutions, ZOLLER UK’s expertise lies in working with companies of all sizes across a multitude of industries.